CosmWasm/cosmwasm/MIGRATING.md

   }
   ```

-  Once you got familiar with the concept, you can create different error types
+  Once you get familiar with the concept, you can create different error types
   for each of the contract's functions.

   You can also try a different error library than